EAGLE ESSENTIALS HELPS STUDENTS CONNECT THE DOTS

 During Preschool, throughout the year, children are taught the Fruit of the Spirit (Galatians 5:22-23) — love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control — so they can begin allowing these characteristics to inhabit their own personalities.
 This is a simple precursor to The Eagle Essentials.

-In Lower School, The Eagle Essentials is introduced and reinforced throughout the next six years — establishing godly habits of respect, responsibility, and resourcefulness, while fostering humility and kind hearts.
+In Elementary School, The Eagle Essentials is introduced and reinforced throughout the next six years — establishing godly habits of respect, responsibility, and resourcefulness, while fostering humility and kind hearts.

 In Middle School, students are taught that it’s not about being the one who’s always front-and-center or who has the loudest voice, but rather, because they have learned to follow Christ, they must first become humble servant-leaders, displaying great empathy and humility towards others.
 Students have an opportunity to live this out in tangible applications during their community service projects, retreats, and mission trips.